mnpenner/querybuilder/notes.md

 - Add all MySQL functions.
 Compare w/ PostgreSQL functions.
 Probably will need to move them under MySQL namespace.
 Perhaps make SimpleFunc abstract?
 Or don't...it's relatively harmless.
 It will also allow calling user-funcs.
 Maybe rename it to UserFunc then?
 - operators: CASE, WHEN, THEN, ELSE. see http://dev.mysql.com/doc/refman/5.7/en/operator-precedence.html
 - Literal value types: date, datetime, others? maybe even remove Value class
+- Treat PHP literals like Value objects by default

 ### Table aliasing